home contacts

 Dam and Reservoir

-The flood control structure on the south end of the lake is a 1,500 foot long earth dam, The 53 foot high structure was the first project in the sstate of Nebraska funded by the Resources Development Fund that is administered by the Nebraska natural Resources Commission.
+The flood control structure on the south end of the lake is a 1,500 foot long earth dam, The 53 foot high structure was the first project in the State of Nebraska funded by the Resources Development Fund that is administered by the Nebraska Natural Resources Commission.
 The permanent pool storage of the reservoir is 927.5 acre-feet, whereas the flood storage is 2,551 acre-feet.
 Almost 6,000 acres drain into the lake.

 Fishery

 The Nebraska Game and Parks Commission manages the Maskenthine fishery.
-Some of the fisheries biologists duties are stocking and monitoring the fish population, conducting surveys and moitoring fish growth rates.
-Northern pike, walley and channel catfish are stocked annually.
-Other species present in the lake in
+Some of the biologists' duties at the fishery are stocking and monitoring the fish population, conducting surveys and moitoring fish growth rates.
+Northern pike, walleye and channel catfish are stocked annually.
+Other species present in the lake include largemouth bass, bluegill, black crappie, black bullhead and yellow perch.

 Recreation